ML2B: Benchmarking LLMs on Cross-Lingual ML Pipeline Generation: The ML B benchmark

 \subsection{Metadata and Structure}

-The benchmark consists of 3 main components (Figure \ref{fig:bench_struct}), which include the main benchmark pipeline \texttt{BenchPipeline}, Docker runtime and the submission code grader. \texttt{BenchPipeline} is responsible for the task description generation and competition data preparation, Docker runtime manages AutoML agent and grader execution, and the code grader evaluates a metric for the submission code.
+The benchmark consists of 3 main components (Figure \ref{fig:bench_struct}), which include the main competition preprocessor, Docker agent runtime, and the submission code grader.
+The competition preprocessor is responsible for task description generation (Appendix~\ref{app:prompt_example_competition}) and competition data preparation, the agent runtime manages the AutoML agent, and the code grader evaluates a metric for the submission code in an isolated environment.